 What we know from this is that a trauma knocks some of the brain’s mediating structures off-line and we have to gently bring them on-line again.
 And it’s in the process of bringing them back on-line and strengthening these structures that the brain can finish digesting what has lodged, and the effects of trauma can begin to dissolve.

 Do I Have To Dredge It All Up and Re-live It Again?

 Some people have done the rounds of therapists and the thought of wading around in all the details and emotions again isn’t a particularly attractive prospect.
 In fact, sometimes this can do more harm than good and even re-traumatise the individual.

-The kind of work you will do at Quantum Hypnotherapy in one of our two Sutherland Shire clinics will be safe and very limited to the past.
-The focus will be more on the present and future.
+The kind of work you will do at Quantum Hypnotherapy will be safe and very limited to the past.
+The focus will be keeping you in the present and looking to the future.
 Any processing of the trauma will be done using techniques that keep you at a safe distance and will be brief.
-In some cases you will not have to talk about the event(s) at all, if you prefer not too.
+In some cases you will not have to even talk about the event(s), if you prefer not too.

 We will gently and carefully re-organise how your mind carries the memories and the associated emotional responses.
 The goal will generally be for you to be able to respond to stimuli that previously triggered extreme responses to change to a more appropriate and less extreme level.
 To assess your environment more accurately and be able to comfortably moderate your response.

 We won’t tamper with the memory itself, just the way it hooks up with your emotional brain.
 The aim being to dampen down the extreme-auto responses that your nervous system has locked into.
 Bring it back into balance.